-Since parasitic powering may not always be reliable way of powering, there is a conventional way by simply powering device with external power supply.
+Since parasitic powering may not always be a reliable way of powering, there is a conventional way by simply powering the device with an external power supply.
 This way, instead of two wires, you will need to trace three:

 By powering devices with the external power supply, you can ensure safe operation even in higher temperature environments.
-Also you don’t need to include hard pull-up.
+Also, you don’t need to include a hard pull-up.

 Communicating to 1-wire devices

 Usually, you won’t find a 1-wire interface in microcontrollers or PC.
 To communicate, you need to use software-based bit-bang signaling or insert a 1-wire line driver that connects with one available interface like SPI or I2C.
 In most cases, when the microcontroller is used, 1-wire devices are interfaced directly to MCU pin(s).
-You can already find ready libraries for fast implementation, or simply write your own.
-Lets see how 1-wire signaling works.
+You can already find ready libraries for fast implementation or write your own.
+Let’s see how 1-wire signaling works.
 Once we clear things out, it will be easy to write your own routines.
-In order to send binary numbers 1s or 0s there are time slots used.
-Depending on how long line is pulled low is recognized weather it is 0 or 1.
+To send binary numbers 1s or 0s, there are time slots used.
+Depending on how long the line is pulled, low is recognized whether it is 0 or 1.
 When the bus is released from low in 15us, the short time slot is considered logical 1.
 At the same time, long slots at least 60us is 0.
 In overdrive mode, time slot durations are approximately 10 times shorter.

-Communication is always started by master, which resets data line with long pull down (at least 480us).
-After master releases data line allowing pull-up resistor to pull data line high.
-After short period of time (up to 60us) slave devices pulls line to give a presence signal.
+Communication is always started by the master, which resets the data line with a long pull-down (at least 480us).
+After master releases data line allowing pull-up resistor to pull the data line high.
+After a short time (up to 60us), slave devices pull the line to signal a presence signal.
 This pull lasts a bit shorter than the master reset (up to 240us).
 After the slave releases the data line, the master starts communication.

 Master sends bits 0 and 1 by writing 60us time slots: